Everything you Need To Know About Caladiums

-Caladiums are tropical perennials that are known for their vibrant foliage.
-Their large, arrow-shaped, and paper-thin leaves come in a striking array of colors including whites, greens, reds, and pinks.
+Caladiums are tropical foliage plants and perennials in the arum family that are known for their vibrant foliage.
+Their large, arrow-shaped, and paper-thin large leaves come in a striking array and variety of colors including white leaves, greens, reds, and pinks.

-These showy plants make for an excellent addition to your garden if you want a splash of color that can rival many flowering plants.
+These showy plants that come in many vibrant colors make for an excellent addition to your flower and garden beds if you want a splash of color that can rival many flowering new plants.

 Finding A Spot For Your Caladium Plants